psx95/learning-go/concurrency/concurrency.md

     // Some code

     // This is a goroutine
-    // It is merely an anonymouos inline function that has the keyword 'go' in before the 'func' keyword.
+    // It is merely an anonymously inline function that has the keyword 'go' in before the 'func' keyword.
     // The 'go' keyword is responsible for creating goroutines, without the go keyword, this would just be
     // an inline anonymous function.
     go func() {